alexmon1989/russia_ddos/README.md

 ## Prerequisites

-- Python 3.9 or better
+- Python 3.9 or higher
 - Docker (optional) if you'd like to run script with docker

 ## How it looks